 POLIS prides itself on being a diverse and open academic environment.
 We are not associated with any particular school or approach to the study of politics.
 Staff and students embody a wide variety of different approaches, linked by a shared respect for intellectual curiosity.
 We have a strong tradition of interdisciplinary study.
 This is a fascinating and challenging time to be studying politics.
 We hope that you will benefit from the range of what we offer, and we welcome your contribution to the diversity of what we do together.
-We share the Alison Richard Building with the Area Centres, the Centre for Development Studies, the Centre for Gender Studies and the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH).
+We share the Alison Richard Building with the Area Centres, the Centre for Development Studies, the Centre for Gender Studies, the Bennett Institute and the Centre for Research in the Arts.
+Social Sciences and Humanities (CRASSH).
 You will notice the many events, seminars and lectures taking place here throughout the year.
-POLIS has several research centres of its own: the Centre of Governance and Human Rights; the Centre for Political Thought (in association with the Faculty of History); the European Centre @ POLIS; and the YouGov Centre for Public Opinion and Policy Research.
-There is also an active Forum on Geopolitics, and last year saw the launch of the Bennett Institute for Public Policy.
+POLIS has several research centres of its own: the Centre of Governance and Human Rights, the Centre for Political Thought (in association with the Faculty of History), the YouGov Centre for Public Opinion and Policy Research, and the Centre for Geopolitics.
 Do please look out for events and seminar series that match your own interests (and some that don't), and try to make the most of all the options on offer.